alekseizarubin/RMetSeq/README.md

-# RMetSeq
+# RMetSeq package for processing targeted MRE-seq

-RMetSeq package for processing targeted MRE-seq The evaluation is based on a comparison of the number of cut and uncut reads in the sites of methyl sensitive restrictases.
+The evaluation is based on a comparison of the number of cut and uncut reads in the sites of methyl sensitive restrictases.

 ## Installation